Kong/ngx_wasm_module/DEVELOPER.md

 $ make setup
 ```

-This makes the building process of ngx_wasm_module entirely self-contained.
-The
+This makes the building process of ngx_wasm_module entirely idempotent and
-build environment may be destroyed at anytime with:
+self-contained.
+The build environment may be destroyed at anytime with:

 ```
 $ make cleanup